-Please scroll down for VIDEOS about pornography, choice, and consent.
+Please scroll down for VIDEOS about porn performer choice and consent.
 Thank you!

 Former pornography performer Shelley Lubben on the issue of choice in regards to young women participating in the pornography industry: